Growth chart and a diet plan to increase height

 Estimated Daily Cost

-Budget (Walmart) $8/day Works well if you buy in bulk
+Budget (Walmart) ~$8/day Works well when buying staples in bulk

-Bulk stores (Costco) $12/day Best value long-term, but upfront cost is higher
+Bulk stores (Costco) ~$12/day Best long-term value, though upfront costs are higher

 bmi-how-to-grow-taller